 If the wedding moves throughout the day into the evening also ensure that you have a wrap/pashmina on hand to keep you warm.
 Go for a colour that complements or adds drama to your dress or accessories.
 The most important thing to remember is that many eyes will be on you for your daughter’s big day so ensure that you are confident, happy and comfortable in your attire, with plenty of movement in your dress so that you are free to dance the night away!

 Consider the Wedding Location

 When first starting to plan your mother of the bride outfit, look to the wedding location itself for inspiration.
 If you’re attending a beach wedding or one in a warmer climate, go for minimum accessories and flowing fabrics, adopting a more relaxed style.

 For a more formal occasion, take the opportunity to make a bold statement by wearing an eye-catching headpiece or fascinator.
 When choosing a headpiece accessory make sure you don’t detract from your outfit as a whole, it should accentuate your look instead of dominating it.

 It’s important to ensure that any head pieces don’t swamp your frame, and doesn’t hide your face.
 Finally, make sure that you opt for a colour which complements your dress or matches the rest of your accessories.
 This will complete your outfit and bring it together as a whole.

-Many modern mums are opting to leave the traditional hats at home in favour of something a little smaller, such as a fascinator or statement flower in the hair.
+You may think it’s customary for the mother of the bride to wear an over-sized hat, but that’s simply not the case for 2022.
+Many modern mums are opting to leave the traditional hats at home in favour of something a little smaller, such as a fascinator, statement flower in the hair or stunning hair accessories.